Sergei Bobrovsky notches shutout as Panthers roll past Red Wings, 4-0

 Bobrovsky made a pad save against Patrick Kane on a breakaway later in the period.
 Kane’s 10-game point streak was snapped.

+“His hands are so quick,” Bobrovsky said.
+“He made a hell of a move, so I just got my pad on it and got lucky.”

-Rodrigues scored his ninth goal at 4:39 of the third on a slapshot from the right side.
+Rodrigues scored his ninth goal of the season at 4:39 of the third on a slapshot from the right side.

 Verhaeghe scored after Walman was given a 10-minute misconduct for roughing and slashing Gustav Forsling.